dorphalsig/GitRag/README.md

 - [License](#license)

 ## Vision
 GitRag keeps Git and GitHub repositories searchable for retrieval-augmented generation by combining Tree-sitter powered chunking with lightweight embedding and persistence steps that fit within the GitHub Actions free tier.
-The pipeline focuses on incremental updates, storing metadata and vectors in Cloudflare while keeping raw text in D1 for keyword search.
+The pipeline focuses on incremental updates, storing metadata, raw text, and embeddings inside libSQL so hybrid vector/keyword search remains fast and fully portable.

 Looking for the retrieval/query side?
 Check out the companion service in `dorphalsig/GitRag-Retrieve` which consumes these indexes for hybrid (vector + keyword) search.